 With current therapies it isn’t possible to eradicate every abnormal cell from the body and your WM is likely to return at some point, when you will then receive more treatment.
-This means that you will be regularly followed up by your medical team even during long periods of remission.
+This means that you will be regularly followed up by your medical team, including your CNS, even during long periods of remission.
 This helps the medical team check to see if the WM has returned and plan the next steps in a timely way to help you maintain a high quality of life.

 During follow up visits you will have blood tests, to check the level of IgM protein and your blood counts, to make sure that the WM is stable.
 If new symptoms develop – the same ones as at diagnosis or new ones – or if there is a rise in the IgM protein or a fall in blood counts, another bone marrow biopsy or CT scan will be advised to reassess the disease status.